s341507/data2410-portfolio2/docs/rapport.md

 ![](assets/all-green-vm1-splitt2.png)

 Here is a screengrab of our docker compose log, showing that all the checks except for one is working between the agent and server.
-Our thougts was that this one check from the template probably wasn't suited for being run in a docker enviroment as some things can be different there.04_all
+Our thoughts was that this one check from the template probably wasn't suited for being run in a docker environment as some things can be different there.

 ![Logs from docker compose after setting up hosts on frontend](assets/host-error-sorted-tho-sorted-itself.png)